Nasus20202/infra/terraform/oci/compute/README.md

 # OCI - Compute

-This script creates 2 A1 instances in the OCI cloud, each with 2 oCPU, 12GB of RAM and 100GB of block storage.
-The instances are created in the same VCN and subnet
+This script creates VCNs with both public and private subnets and this compute instances:
+- 2 `VM.Standard.A1.Flex` instances each with 2 OCPU and 12 GB memory for RKE2 cluster

 ## Usage

 ### Required tools